Persian Cat

 Coat

 Persian cats are famous for their long and elegant double coats with highly diverse colors.
-These include white, black, blue, cream, chocolate, and red.
+These include white, black, blue, cream, chocolate, lilac, and red.
+Patterns include spotted, mackerel, tabby, and ticked.

 Size